loneka/onyx-ui/docs/styling.md

 Styling props are globally supported props for styling UI.
 These aim to stay close to Roblox's way of doing things, but differ when necessary.

-## Property-based styling
+## Traditional styling

 Traditional properties like `BackgroundColor3` are supported identically to how Roblox does it.
 Use these as you would normally.
 There are exceptions however, like how `Color` is preferred over `BackgroundColor3` in [`Button`](/api/Button).

 ## Children-based styling

 `UIPadding`s, `UIStroke`s, `UIListLayout`s...
 Children-based styling is just too much mess.
-In OnyxUI, all components support an extensive set of props to *avoid* working with these objects, so you can write code faster!
+In OnyxUI, all components support an extensive set of props to *avoid* working with these objects, while offering their benefits.

 :::tip
-  Most of the below also support `Enabled` for easily enabling/disabling their effects.
+  Many of the styles below also support `Enabled` for easily enabling/disabling their effects.
 :::

-### Cosmetic

-#### Corner Radius
+### Corner Radius

 ```lua
 Corner = {